Home Mold

 Sequence

-1. Read the brief.
-From the data-flow / interface brief, enumerate the workflow inputs: label, Galaxy collection shape (File / list / paired / list:paired / record), and datatype.
+1. Enumerate inputs and their required shape.
+From the interface brief, list each workflow input: label, Galaxy collection shape (File / list / paired / list:paired / record), and datatype.
+This is the target shape every match must satisfy.

-2. Search IWC fixtures first.
-Prefer existing IWC test data for the same domain — it already conforms to the conventions in iwc-test-data-conventions (remote URL, recorded hash, known collection layout).
-A near-neighbour IWC workflow’s -tests.yml is the strongest source.
+4. Search IWC fixtures and public sources.
+Prefer existing IWC test data for the same domain — it already conforms to iwc-test-data-conventions (remote URL, recorded hash, known collection layout); a near-neighbour IWC -tests.yml is the strongest source.
+Otherwise resolve the right-shape public dataset found in step 3, sized for a fast test run.

-4. Emit refs.
-Write one test-data-refs.json entry per input: the URL/path, the expected Galaxy shape, datatype, and integrity hash when known.
+6. Emit refs.
+Write one test-data-refs.json entry per input: the URL/path, the expected Galaxy shape, datatype, element identifiers when it is a collection, integrity hash when known, and any subset/split prep.
 Per galaxy-workflow-testability-design, make sure each entry maps to an addressable input label.

 No fabrication

-Never invent a URL, accession, or path to make an input look resolved.
+Never invent a URL, accession, or path to make an input look resolved, and never emit a placeholder path (sampleA.tabular, test-data/…) for an input you could not resolve — an unresolved input stays resolved: false all the way through to the test, never papered over with a made-up path downstream.
 A wrong-but-plausible fixture reference is worse than an honest gap: it survives static checks and fails only at run time, far from this Mold.
-Every emitted ref must point at data that exists; everything else is a reported gap.
+Every emitted ref must point at data that exists (a real source, optionally plus a reproducible subset/split); everything else is a reported gap.

 Incoming References (3)